weber-s/code_example_ige/docs/index.rst

 What's that?
 ------------

-Here you can find some basic and more evoluate example of python script for science.
+Here you can find some basic and more evoluate examples of python script for science.

 It goes from basic file manipulation to plotting map.